-L. Deferred Outflows/Inflows of Resources
+K. Deferred Outflows/Inflows of Resources

 In addition to assets, the Statement of Financial Position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
-The District has three items that qualify for reporting in this category.
-A deferred charge on refunding, deferred outflows of resources related to pensions, and deferred outflows of resources related to OPEB are reported in the government-wide Statement of Net Position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+This separate financial statement element represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until that time.
+The District has two items that qualify for reporting in this category.
+Deferred outflows of resources related to pensions and deferred outflows of resources related to OPEB are reported in the government-wide Statement of Net Position.
 Deferred outflows of resources related to pensions is recorded for various estimate differences that will be amortized and recognized over future years.
 Deferred outflows of resources related to OPEB is recorded for various estimate differences that will be amortized and recognized over future years.